matthiasn/talk-transcripts/Hickey_Rich/Transducers-mostly-text.md

 call the ordinary step function, and then call complete on the result.
 And that is how we accomplish flushing.

-There is just one caveat here, which is that it you are a stateful thing like partition, and you have ever seen reduced come up, the earlier rule says you can never call the input function.
+There is just one caveat here, which is that if you are a stateful thing like partition, and you have ever seen reduced come up, the earlier rule says you can never call the input function.
 So you just drop whatever you have hanging around, because somebody bailed out on